philrandom/confined/README.md

+This website is currently hosted at the following address : http://ec2-3-19-167-59.us-east-2.compute.amazonaws.com/

 <p align="center">
     <img width="100%" src="/assets/frontpage.PNG" style="max-width:100%;"></a>
 </p>

 This website is an online-courses web hosting platform (LAMP stack).

 There are two types of users : regular users and administrators.